mahesh-panchal/nf-core_modules_demo/README.md

 }
 ```

-You're channel data should now be in a format nf-core modules expect, allowing you to use
+Your channel data should now be in a format nf-core modules expect, allowing you to use
 the modules in the usual way.

 ```nextflow